Rwandan literature

-Rwandan literature is literature both oral and written in Kinyarwanda, or French, particularly by citizens of Rwanda.
+Rwandan literature is literature both oral and written in Kinyarwanda, English, or French, particularly by citizens of Rwanda.
+Since the aftermath of the 1994 Rwandan genocide, much of Rwandan literature has focused on documenting and describing the trauma many experienced.

-Background
+History

 Rwanda's literary history is largely an oral one.
+Before the 20th century, Rwanda was a non-literate society, preferring oral tradition to written literature.
+German and Belgian missionaries were the first to document Rwandan history and mythology through a written medium.

 The traditional texts were classed in two main categories: more formal, royal documents, which are described as 'official tradition', and the non-formal, popular literature.
 The distinction between these categories is based on whether or not the literature was controlled officially, rather than denoting any sort of value judgment regarding the content.
 To this day, storytelling and public speaking are much admired, and good storytellers are respected in society.

-Very little literature has been written in Kinyarwanda (the native language of the country), but there are a number of books written in French.
-The clergyman and historian Alexis Kagame (1912–81) researched the oral history of Rwanda and published a number of volumes of poetry and Rwandan mythology.
-Saverio Naigiziki wrote an autobiography, Escapade rwandaise (Rwandan Adventure) and a novel, L'Optimiste (The Optimist), about the marriage of a Hutu man and a Tutsi woman.